In this article

 Searching for a preset

 To search for a preset by name or tag, type in the search bar.
 The list of presets is filtered as you type.
-Press Enter to load the first preset in the list, or navigate up/down with the arrow keys, then press Enter.
+Press Enter to use the first preset in the list, or navigate up/down with the arrow keys, then press Enter.

 Using Tags to find a preset by characteristics